 Governors are responsible for the management of the school.
 They decide on its overall policy and strategy including plans for development.
 They are also regarded by Charity Law as the Trustees of the School and need to ensure that the School is run in accordance with its charitable objects.

-The members of the Governors’ Meeting are:
+The members of the Governors’ Meeting as at 1 January 2020 are:

 Click here to view the Governors’ brief CVs.